akrossu/SimpleAndClean/README.md

 The objective of this theme is to achieve as clean of a UI as possible without nipping functionality.
 This theme is still new so please allow me to work out anything I may have missed and if you find something, please open an issue or else I may not know if something has broken or not yet been themed.
 Thank you for using my theme :3

-> Note that my prior [Modified Rounded Dark](https://github.com/akrossu/ModifiedRoundedDark) theme is more than likely not going see any further updates and development will move to this theme.

 ![banner](https://github.com/akrossu/SimpleAndClean/blob/main/resources/theme.png?raw=true)

 ## Features